evoong/evoong/README.md

 ---
 📊 Check out my repositories for projects involving machine learning, NLP, web scraping, and more!

+I’m excited to share my projects with you!
+Feel free to explore my repositories, and don't hesitate to reach out if you're interested in collaborating or discussing potential opportunities.

 📄 [Download My Resume](Eric_Voong_Resume.pdf)